marcopiraccini/electron-printer/README.md

 # electron-usb
 node-printer fork to be used with electron.
 It's a fork from node-printer which binary are released on github.
-It's a temporary solution until binary package will be available for node 5.1.x and windows / linux platforms for electron on node-printer.
-Pleas refer to https://github.com/tojocky/node-printer on how to use these APIs.
+It's a temporary solution until binary package will be available for node 5.1.x and windows / linux platforms for node-printer on electron runtime.
+Please refer to https://github.com/tojocky/node-printer on how to use these APIs.

 # Prerequisite